Louise Jordan: Early life and education

 Massachusetts Institute of Technology: The school Jordan attended when achieving her Masters and Doctorate.

 Louise Jordan was born on January 3, 1908, in the city of Joplin, Missouri, to Fred A. and Anna Jordan.
 She attended Port Henry High School in New York, and later continued her education at Wellesley College to achieve a Bachelor of Arts degree in geology and chemistry.
 Jordan's interest in geology originated from her father, due to his career as a mining engineer revolving around the field of geology.

 She received a master's degree in Micro-Paleontology at M.I.T.
 1931.
 Upon completion of her master's degree, she taught physics at the American College for Girls in Istanbul, Turkey, before returning to M.I.T. in 1933 to begin work on her doctoral dissertation entitled "A Study of Miocene Foraminifera from Jamaica, the Dominican Republic, and the Republics of Panama, Costa Rica and Haiti" which she completed in 1939.
-During completion of her Doctorate of Philosophy, she returned to Ankara, Turkey to work as a stratigrapher and micropaleontologist for the Turkish government from 1935-1938.
+During completion of her Doctorate of Philosophy, she returned to Ankara, Turkey to work as a stratigrapher and micropaleontologist for the Turkish government from 1935 to 1938.
 Afterwards she returned to the United States, where she worked for oil companies in Florida, Texas, and Oklahoma.